paulalex/upskilling/design_patterns/README.md

 ## Observer Pattern

-This command is useful when:
+The Observer pattern is useful when:

 * You are programming GUI's (swing, android etc) and you need a listener to call back when state changes
 * You need an event listener for any other reason